BIOS 477/877 Bioinformatics and Molecular Evolution (3 credits)

 • a small project comparing bioinformatics methods (for graduate students only)

 IMPORTANT!!
-Check your email address on your Canvas account.
+Check your email address on your CANVAS account.
 If it is not correct, you may miss important messages.